Updated: Jul 28

 The first requirement of a yoga teacher is that he/ she must have personally tread the path of yoga to be able to guide the ones interested in treading the same after them.
 One of the basic qualities of a good yoga teacher is that he should himself have begun learning yoga from the basics, following the sequence of the steps enumerated by Patanjali in his eight fold path of yoga:

-beginning with understanding and then practicing Yamas and Niyamas for cleansing the mind structures of any negativity in order to be able to benefit from the consequent steps of Ashtanga Yoga.
+beginning with understanding of, and then practicing Yamas and Niyamas for cleansing the mind structures of any negativity in order to be able to benefit from the consequent steps of Ashtanga Yoga.
 A very few Yoga teaching teacher training programs In india emphasise upon the theoretical, ideological aspect of yoga.
 This particular attribute is conspicuous by its absence from the modern Yoga studio culture in our metros today.

 The authentic literature on yoga benefits by clarifying the emotional and sociological approaches to its study which drives the aspirant away from stressing only on the physical aspect of yoga.
 Classical yoga of Patanjali is different in the sense that it has a way of life inherent in its tenets which promises to alter the perspective of its student on life.
 A good teacher must be living yoga in his/ hers ( will be addressed as his hereafter) this very life.
 The student must learn from the example set by the way the life is being lead by the yoga teacher itself.